Skip to content

 Verify if the Packages are deployed successfully

-To verify that the installed packages were successfully deployed, copy the public IP of the EC2 instance to a browser and append port 3000 as shown in the screenshot below.
+To verify the successful deployment of the installed packages, paste the public IP of the EC2 instance into a browser and add port 3000, as shown in the screenshot below.

 4. To avoid accumulating huge bills from AWS, it’s advised to shut down created resources immediately.
 Use the command below.